“When is the best time to visit Greece?” This is a question that is probably at the forefront of your mind if you are

 Winter in Greece

 Most people associate Greece with its islands and consider the country as a Mediterranean paradise: the perfect summer getaway.
-That said, winter in Greece also has plenty to offer, it’s just that it is a completely different style of travel.
+That said, winter in Greece also has plenty to offer.
+However, it’s just that it is a completely different style of travel.

-Don’t make the mistake of thinking that Greece is one of those countries that are hot all year round – it isn’t.
+Don’t make the mistake of thinking that Greece is one of those countries that are hot all year round, it isn’t.
 Winters in Athens often see temperatures that dip below 10 degrees Celsius and in Northern Greece, it is even colder.
-Last winter we had some of the heaviest snowfall for years!
+2018 saw some of the heaviest snowfall for years!

 Weather factors aside, if you are a cultural traveller that is considering a city break in Athens.
 Or alternatively, perhaps you are embarking on an exploration of Greece’s historical and archaeological sites, winter is a great time to travel to Greece.